AMReX-Combustion/PeleC/Docs/sphinx_doc/EB.rst

 Data Structures and utility functions
 -------------------------------------

 Several structures exist to store geometry dependent information.
-These are populated on creation of a new AMRLevel (described below) and stored in the PeleC object so that they are available for computation.
+These are populated on creation of a new AMRLevel and stored in the PeleC object so that they are available for computation.
 These facilitate accessing the EB data from the fortran layer and have equivalent C++ struct and fortran types definitions so that they can be passed between the languages.
 The C++ struct definitions are in the file EBStencilTypes.H and the fortran type definitions are in the file EBStencilTypes_mod.F90 within the pelec_eb_stencil_types_module module.
 The datatypes are:

 +----------------+----------------+--------------------------------------------------------------------------------------+
 | C++ struct     | fortran type   | Contents                                                                             |